 Effective December 1, 2012, we entered into an interest rate swap transaction utilizing a notional amount of \$10.0 million and a maturity date of March 1, 2015.
 We entered into the swap transaction to effectively fix the future interest rate during the applicable period on a portion of our borrowings under the revolving credit facility.
-The swap transaction is intended to manage our interest rate risk related to our borrowings under the revolving credit facility and requires us to pay a fixed rate of 0.48% per annum in exchange for a variable interest rate based on 1-month USD LIBOR-BBA.
-As of December 31, 2013, the variable interest rate based on 1-month USD LIBOR-BBA was 0.16%.
+The swap transaction was intended to manage our interest rate risk related to our revolving credit facility and required us to pay a fixed rate of 0.48% per annum in exchange for a variable interest rate based on 1-month USD LIBOR-BBA.We terminated the swap transaction on March 5, 2014.
+As of March 31, 2014, we had no interest rate swap transactions in place.

-We have not designated our interest rate swap as an accounting hedge.
-We record the interest rate swap on our consolidated balance sheet at fair value with the changes in fair value recorded as gain or loss in "Other, net" in our consolidated statements of operations.
-In the three and six months ended December 31, 2013, we recorded a gain of \$2,000 and a loss of \$(4,000), respectively, for the change in fair value of our interest rate swap.
-In the three and six months ended December 31, 2012, we recorded a loss of \$(40,000) for the change in fair value of our interest rate swap.
+We did not designate our interest rate swap as an accounting hedge.
+In the nine months ended March 31, 2014, we recorded in "Other, net" in our consolidated statement of operations a loss of \$(5,000) for the change in fair value of our interest rate swap.
+No such gain or loss was recorded in the three months ended March 31, 2014.
+In the three and nine months ended March 31, 2013, we recorded in "Other, net" in our consolidated statement of operations a gain of \$4,000 and a loss of \$(35,000), respectively, for the change in fair value of our interest rate swap.

-On December 31, 2013, we were eligible to borrow up to a total of \$68.0 million under the credit facility.
-As of December 31, 2013, we had outstanding borrowings of \$18.6 million, including loan extension fees of \$0.1 million, utilized \$11.2 million of the letters of credit sublimit, and had excess availability under the credit facility of \$38.2 million.
-In connection with entering into the interest rate swap agreement on December 1, 2012, we reclassified \$10.0 million of our borrowings under the credit facility as long-term because we intend to repay the borrowings in accordance with the termination date of the swap agreement which extends beyond one year.
-The weighted average interest rate on our outstanding borrowings under the credit facility was 1.13% at December 31, 2013.
-We believe that the carrying value of our outstanding borrowings under the credit facility approximates fair value at December 31, 2013 as the credit facility bears interest at a variable interest rate based on prevailing market conditions.
-As of December 31, 2013, we were in compliance with all restrictive covenants under the Loan Agreement.
+On March 31, 2014, we were eligible to borrow up to a total of \$69.4 million under the credit facility.
+As of March 31, 2014, we had outstanding borrowings of \$9.5 million, including loan extension fees of \$0.1 million, utilized \$9.6 million of the letters of credit sublimit, and had excess availability under the credit facility of \$50.3 million.
+The weighted average interest rate on our outstanding borrowings under the credit facility was 2.25% at March 31, 2014.
+As of March 31, 2014, we were in compliance with all restrictive covenants under the Loan Agreement.

-As of January 31, 2014, we had estimated outstanding borrowings of \$15.8 million, including loan extension fees of \$0.1 million, utilized \$11.2 million of the letters of credit sublimit, and had excess availability under the credit facility of \$39.7 million.
-As of January 31, 2014, the weighted average interest rate on our outstanding borrowings under the credit facility was 1.18%.
+As of April 30, 2014, we had estimated outstanding borrowings of \$5.1 million, including loan extension fees of \$0.1 million, utilized \$10.1 million of the letters of credit sublimit, and had excess availability under the credit facility of \$54.2 million.
+As of April 30, 2014, the weighted average interest rate on our outstanding borrowings under the credit facility was 2.18%.